Leigha Brown

-Leigha Brown (born July 14, 2000) is an American professional basketball player for the AE Sedis Bàsquet of the Liga Femenina de Baloncesto.
+Leigha Brown (born July 14, 2000) is an American professional basketball player for the Elitzur Holon of the Israeli League.
 She played college basketball at Nebraska and Michigan.

 College career

 Brown began her collegiate at Nebraska during the 2018–19 season.
 In her freshman year, she averaged 9.6 points, 2.6 rebounds and 1.5 assists per game.
 She appeared in all 30 games, starting the final six games of the season.
 On February 10, 2019, she recorded a then career-high 30 points in a game against Purdue.

 During the 2019–20 season, in her sophomore year, she led Nebraska in scoring, and averaged 14.4 points, 3.3 rebounds and 2.1 assists per game.
 Following the season she was named Big Ten Sixth Player of the Year and named an All-Big Ten honorable mention.

 On April 6, 2020, Brown announced she was transferring to Michigan.
 During the 2020–21 season, in her first season at Michigan, she started 18 games, averaging 18.2 points and 4.5 rebounds in 33.5 minutes per game.
 She scored in double-figures in all but one game.
 Following the season she was named to the All-Big Ten second team by both the coaches and media.
 During the 2021 NCAA Division I women's basketball tournament, she averaged 24.7 points per game during the tournament, as Michigan advanced to the Sweet Sixteen for the first time in program history.

 During the 2021–22 season, in her senior year, she played in 24 games, with 15 starts, and averaged 14.0 points, 3.2 rebounds and 3.4 assists in 26.5 minutes per game, while battling injury all season long.
 Following the season she was named to the All-Big Ten second team by both the coaches and media for the second consecutive season.

 During the 2022–23 season, she appeared in 30 games, with 28 starts, and averaged 17.5 points, 5.1 rebounds and 5.8 assists in 31.9 minutes per game.
 She posted 25 double-figure scoring games, thirteen 20-point games and two 30-point games.
 She was one of four players nationally to average at least 17.0 points, 5.0 rebounds and 5.0 assists per game.
 She finished the season with 174 assists, the third-most single-season assists in Michigan history, and just four off from the all-time single season program record.
 On February 20, 2023, she posted a career-high 36 points and nine rebounds in a game against Ohio State.
 Following the season she was named to the All-Big Ten first team by both the coaches and media and was named an Associated Press All-American honorable mention.
 Brown finished her career at Michigan with 1,188 points and 303 assists, becoming one of five players in program history to surpass 1,000-plus points and 300-plus assists.